 - Identify your triggers.
 For many people having a drink and a smoke go hand in hand.
 If this is the case, try to fill up your diary with other activities that keep you busy.
 Invite friends over for a meal, go to the cinema or theatre.
 Often it is better to avoid bars and pubs during the first few weeks when the cravings are at their highest, particularly if this is your weak spot.
 If you usually buy your cigarettes when you pick up your loaf of bread on the way home, get your bread from the bakery so you aren’t tempted to call in at the kiosk

-- Smoking suppresses your appetite and once you stop smoking you may find you start to gain weight.
-If you expect this to happen to you, there are a number of things you can do.
+- Eat healthily.
+Smoking suppresses your appetite so once you stop smoking you may find you start to gain weight.
+Anticipate this and don’t let it become an issue.
 Be mindful of what you are eating and make sure you have healthy portion sizes.
-A great tip is to wait 10 minutes before going back for more food as you may find you weren’t still hungry after all.
-Keeping hydrated can help as you may just be thirsty and not actually need another snack after all
+Wait 10 minutes before going back for more food as you may find you weren’t still hungry after all.
+Keep hydrated – you may just be thirsty and not actually need another snack after all

-- Withdrawal symptoms are some of the hardest to crack and the strength in which you experience these shouldn’t be underestimated.
-Using a nicotine replacement or prescription medicine will help you to handle these symptoms.
+- Tackle withdrawal symptoms using a nicotine replacement or prescription medicine will help you to handle these symptoms.
 It is good to remember that the craving only lasts about 15-20 minutes, so if you can get through this time you will have done it.
 Try to distract yourself by being in a situation when you wouldn’t usually smoke anyway, such as reading to your children or taking a shower

-- There are plenty of apps available that will chart how many smoke-free days you have had, how many cigarettes you’ve avoided and the health and financial benefits you will have gained.
+- Track your progress with an app that charts how many smoke-free days you have had, how many cigarettes you’ve avoided and the health and financial benefits you will have gained.
 Use these to reaffirm your quit attempt and feel proud of what you have achieved.
-You may decide to use the saved money to treat yourself to something you have always wanted or put it towards saving up for a holiday or a shopping spree